kmatlock7/Projects/README.md

 ```

 ## Diagram
-A diagram of the Cloud Security Project
+A diagram of the Azure Cloud Security Project

 ```bash
 KMatlock_Resource_Group